Big Brother 24 (American season): Development

 Big Brother 24 is co-produced by production companies Endemol Shine North America and Fly On The Wall Entertainment.
 The season was first confirmed following the conclusion of the previous season in a joint announcement that also confirmed that Celebrity Big Brother would be revived for a third season.
 Host Julie Chen Moonves returned for the season along with Allison Grodner and Rich Meehan who serve as executive producers.
 Casting for the season started in February 2022 and concluded sometime around June 2022.
-As has been the case since Big Brother 22, open-call auditions were not held for this season.
+As had been the case since Big Brother 22, open-call auditions were not held for this season.
 Jesse Tannenbaum returned to head the casting efforts for Big Brother 24.

 On June 1, 2022, CBS announced that the season would premiere on July 6, 2022, with confirmation on June 15, 2022, of a 90-minute live premiere.
 Prior to the season premiere, it was widely speculated that live audiences would return in a full capacity following two seasons of absence due to previous pandemic restrictions.
 While the premiere and first five evictions took place behind closed doors, a live audience returned for the remainder of the season, starting with the live eviction on August 18, 2022.
 Key art for the season was released on June 15, 2022.